Collaborative Process on Indian Registration, Band Membership and First Nation Citizenship: Consultation Plan

-From June to August information on the application period, guidelines to obtain funding, templates and proposal criteria will be available online and through e-mail, mail and fax.
+From June to August information on the application period, guidelines to obtain funding, templates and proposal criteria were made available online and through e-mail, mail and fax.

 Information package for proposal funding for community sessions

-Funding will be available to First Nations and Indigenous groups that meet the requirements for grants and contributions funding.
-The guidelines, criteria and templates will be available online.
-Copies can be provided by e-mail, mail or fax by contacting CIRNAC.
+Funding was made available to First Nations and Indigenous groups that met the requirements for grants and contributions funding.
+The guidelines, criteria and templates were available online.
+Copies could also be provided by e-mail, mail or fax by contacting CIRNAC.

 Collaborative process webpage

-To ensure the process remains inclusive, consultation materials will be available online, including:
+To ensure the process remains inclusive, consultation materials are available online, including:

 2. Information sharing: June 2018 to September 2018

-Information sharing will allow CIRNAC to work with First Nations and Indigenous groups to set the stage for collecting information through consultation.
-CIRNAC will share information relating to the existing registration regime under the Indian Act and introduce the consultation plan and the consultation guide.
-It will work to ensure participants have the information they need to engage in well informed and meaningful dialogues.
+Information sharing allowed CIRNAC to work with First Nations and Indigenous groups to set the stage for collecting information through consultation.
+CIRNAC shared information relating to the existing registration regime under the Indian Act and introduced the consultation plan and the consultation guide.
+It worked to ensure participants have the information they need to engage in well informed and meaningful dialogues.

-From June to September 2018, CIRNAC representatives are available to meet with First Nations and Indigenous groups to conduct information sessions on the current issues around Indian registration and the consultation process.
-Information sessions will be conducted in person across the country or through teleconference or video conference and will be organized in partnership with regional offices, First Nations and Indigenous groups.
+From June to September 2018, CIRNAC representatives were available to meet with First Nations and Indigenous groups to conduct information sessions on the current issues around Indian registration and the consultation process.
+Information sessions were conducted in person across the country or through teleconference or video conference and were organized in partnership with regional offices, First Nations and Indigenous groups.

 - the implementation of the removal of the 1951 cut-off